jinghuazhao/SUMSTATS/README.md

 awk '{split($2,a,"_");sub(/chr/,"",a[1]);print a[1],$4,$5}' | \
 sort -k3,3 > snp150.txt
 ```
-where it first obtains build 37 positions, sorts them by RSid into the file `snp150.txt`.
+where it first obtains build 37 positions[^hg18], sorts them by RSid into the file `snp150.txt`.
 More flexiblly,
 we can do as in [TWAS-pipeline](https://github.com/jinghuazhao/TWAS-pipeline/wiki/Building-reference-panel)
 on refGene by selecting appropriate columns,
 ```bash